 Some authors like to use pen names when writing books, especially fiction.
-Below is a Q&A email I answered for an author who wanted to use a pen name — and had a lot of questions on how to use a pen name successfully.
+Below is a Q&A email I answered for an author who wanted to use a pen name (aka nom de plume or pseudonym) — and had a lot of questions on how to use a pen name successfully.

 I have just finished writing a novel and will be publishing it myself under a pen name.
 I chose to go the pen name route for reasons of privacy and also for marketing reasons (so people don’t get confused if I ever write other genres like theology, children’s books or if my first book bombs and I want to start over).